Are you tired of fighting a losing battle? Discover strategies to win students' buy-in and get everyone working together on the same team.

 In particular, we need to see ourselves as the guide on the side rather than the sage on the stage: helping our students take ownership and responsibility for their own learning rather than keeping the focus on us as the teacher.

-We explore this concept – and other key mindset shifts – in our online course Beyond Classroom Management, which will help you go beyond simply managing your classroom to truly lead and inspire your students.
+We explore this concept – and other key mindset shifts – in our online course Classroom Management 101, which will help you go beyond simply managing your classroom to truly lead and inspire your students.

 2. Build relationships and earn respect.